notgitbleed/notgitbleed.github.io/index.md

 When the developer first spoke to us, they explained that they were setting up an IDE on their machine and that through setting up a new project, they were prompted for a git author name and email address.
 However due to muscle memory and seeing a prompt similar to a login screen, they entered their credentials which were saved as commit metadata every time they committed to any repo.

-The following screenshot shows as an example what Intellij looks like when you attempt to commit to a repo with no configured author details.
+The following screenshot shows as an example of what IntelliJ looks like when you attempt to commit to a repo with no configured author details.
 Anything you enter here will be saved in a location such as `~/.gitconfig` and the contents committed to git any time there is a `git push` on this device.

 ![GitHub committer-email search ](gitbleed_ide_prompt.png)